 While many cybersecurity professionals have technical skills, you might be surprised to hear that many of them got there from other fields like law enforcement, customer service, and project management.
 They made the switch to cyber security armed with nothing more than their curiosity, a drive to learn, and some combination of university cybersecurity degree programs and security certifications.

 As the field expands, these areas of expertise become even more crucial—and more in-demand.
 In fact, hundreds of thousands of cyber security jobs go unfilled every year because employers can’t find the talent they are looking for.
+Interested in becoming the talent needed to fill these jobs?
+Learn more about the FAQs regarding cybersecurity jobs to decide if it’s right for you.

 Western Governors University and LinkedIn also worked in partnership with other organizations to complete this study, including information technology solutions and staffing firm Dash2.
 Experts from these organizations observe the cyber security industry and give insight into what they have seen happening